 Overall, our kitchen still looks pretty good, but we’re disappointed in the wear.
 We’ll keep touching up spots and keep covering up things with stains and pencils and markers, but at some point we made need to call them in to see if they can do a touch up without taking the whole kitchen apart.

 Based on this wear issue, I’m not sure if I can really recommend using N-Hance unless you’re planning to move soon or you’re not actually going to use your cabinets all that much.
-With regular use and regular wear they have really only lasted about two years before needing touch-up.
+Don’t get me wrong: the cabinets look 100% better than the pink whitewash we had before.
+We still tell people to look into N-Hance for their own kitchen.
+We do, however, warn them that with with regular use and regular wear they will have spots that only last about two years before needing touch-up.

-For the cost, the durability issues of N-Hance simply don’t make it a good long-term investment.
+For the cost, the durability issues of N-Hance make it a somewhat questionable long-term investment.
 If, however, your cabinets are in good condition and you have a limited budget, the N-Hance process was relatively affordable and hassle-free.
 If you’re itching for project and want to save some money, you’d probably be better off finding some off-the-shelf cabinet stain product and then doing it yourself or paying a handyman to do it for you.